yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Levelup_Events.html.md

 ##Triggering Events

 The `CCLevelUpEventDispatcher` class is where all events go through.
-See [`CCLevelUpEventDispatcher`](https://github.com/soomla/cocos2dx-levelup/blob/master/Soomla/CCLevelUpEventDispatcher.cpp).
+See [CCLevelUpEventDispatcher](https://github.com/soomla/cocos2dx-levelup/blob/master/Soomla/CCLevelUpEventDispatcher.cpp).

-Events are triggered from the native side (iOS-profile and android-profile), and in turn are triggered in cocos2dx-levelup.
+Events are triggered throughout cocos2dx-levelup.
 Read below to learn how to "listen for" and handle these events once they occur.

 ##Observing & Handling Events